Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects

 \subsection{College Cost Instrument with Geographic Variation}

-Table \ref{Table:NLSY_Selection} reports the sample selection criteria for my analysis sample in Section \ref{subsec:College IV} in detail.
+Table \ref{Table:NLSY_Selection} reports the sample selection criteria for the analysis sample in Section \ref{subsec:College IV} in detail.
 Most individuals have hourly wages reported at least once, which makes sample selection bias associated with labor force participation less of a concern.

-Table \ref{Table:NLSY_Descriptive} presents descriptive statistics of the analysis sample.
-As the wage measure, I use the log hourly wage at the current or most recent job, deflated using CPI-U (with the base year of 1982--84), bottom-coded at \$1, and top-coded at \$100.
-Years of education is based on the highest grade completed as of May 1 survey year (HGCREV), top-coded at 18 to maintain consistency of the schooling measure with the other empirical applications.

-{} I use the age-adjusted Armed Forces Qualification Test (AFQT) percentile (AFQT-3) as the AFQT score measure.
+Table \ref{Table:NLSY_Descriptive} presents the descriptive statistics of the analysis sample.
+As the wage measure, I use the log hourly wage at the current or most recent job, deflated using CPI--U (with the base year of 1982--84), bottom-coded at \$1, and top-coded at \$100.
+Years of education is based on the highest grade completed as of May 1 of the survey year (HGCREV), top-coded at 18.
+I use the age-adjusted Armed Forces Qualification Test (AFQT) percentile (AFQT-3) as the AFQT score measure.
 In the regressions, I use piecewise linear functions of AFQT and age with two kink points to ensure the flexible functional form.
 In particular, AFQT, $\max\left\{ \text{AFQT}-\frac{1}{3},0\right\} $, $\max\left\{ \text{AFQT}-\frac{2}{3},0\right\} $, age, $\max\left\{ \text{age}-35,0\right\} $, and $\max\left\{ \text{age}-45,0\right\} $ are included in a vector of covariates.
-Local earnings are based on the annual total earnings divided by the total employment, taken from the county-level economic accounts by the Bureau of Economic Analysis (BEA).
-Local unemployment rates are based on the state-level annual unemployment rates from the Bureau of Labor Statistics (BLS).\footnote{Because the BLS website only provides the data from 1976, I take the 1974--75 data from the 1977 Statistical Abstract of the United States.} Information about public 4-year colleges is based on the Higher Education General Information Survey (HEGIS) in 1977.\footnote{I use geographic and tuition variables provided by \citet{kling2001interpreting} based on the HEGIS.} The urban status of each county is based on whether the majority of the county's population lives in an urbanized area.\footnote{Urbanized areas are defined by the U.S. Census Bureau based on the 1990 Census.}
+Parental education dummies in the covariate vector follow the categories defined in Table \ref{Table:NLSY_Descriptive}.
+Local earnings are based on the annual total earnings divided by the total employment, taken from the county-level economic accounts by the Bureau of Economic Analysis.
+Local unemployment rates are based on the state-level annual unemployment rates from the Bureau of Labor Statistics (BLS).\footnote{Because the BLS website only provides the data from 1976, I take the 1974--75 data from the 1977 Statistical Abstract of the United States.} Information about public four-year colleges is based on the Higher Education General Information Survey (HEGIS) in 1977.
+Following \citet{carneiro2011estimating}, I use the HEGIS data compiled by \citet{kling2001interpreting} to construct the college variables.
+The urban status of each county is based on whether the majority of the county's population lives in an urbanized area.\footnote{Urbanized areas are defined by the U.S. Census Bureau based on the 1990 Census.}